-The capacity addition available for the State, which includes capacity additions of GSECL, central stations, IPPs and others and competitive bidding capacity, is given in the Table below with details of capacity allocated to Gujarat and unit-wise tentative commissioning schedule.
-PPAs are already entered into for various stations and are expected to get commissioned during the control period FY 2011-12 to FY 2015-16.
+The capacity addition available for the State which includes GSECL capacity additions, central stations IPPs and others and competitive bidding capacity is given in the Table below with details of capacity allocated to Gujarat and unit-wise tentative commissioning schedule.
+PPAs are already entered for various stations and are expected to get commissioned during the control period FY 2011-12 to FY 2015-16.
 GUVNL will purchase power from these stations.